Designing an AI-Ready Enterprise Data Platform

 Designing for High-Stakes Users Across Business Functions

 Our users held dual roles, both as stakeholders setting strategic direction and as active users relying on the platform for daily decision-making.
-From C-suite executives to data analysts, they spanned product leaders and decision-makers across critical domains.
+Our users spanned product leaders and decision-makers across critical domains.
 This meant the platform had to be clear, reliable, and deliver real business value.

 Research